cocos/cocos-docs/en/animation/animation.md

 - When the frame rate is 30, `01-05` means 1 + 5/30 = 1.1667 seconds after the animation starts.
 - When the frame rate is 10, `01-05` means 1 + 5/10 = 1.5 seconds after the animation starts.

 Although the time of current frame changes with the frame rate, but the total frames an animation takes going into a key frame is always the same.
-If we have frame rate set to 30 and add a key frame to the `01-05` time, that key frame is  always the 35th frames from the beginningof the animation.
+If we have frame rate set to 30 and add a key frame to the `01-05` time, that key frame is  always the 35th frames from the beginning of the animation.
 Even if we change the frame rate to 10, the key frame is still the 35th of the whole animation, but the time of the key frame now reads as `03-05`.
 It is three times the value of the time before.

 ## Basic operation